camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 # Camunda Forms

 Camunda Forms are created as separate files using the Camunda Modeler and can be deployed together with the process models.
-The form schema is stored in `.form` files. <!-- More detailed information can be found in the [Camunda Forms Documentation](link to new Modeler forms page) -->
+The form schema is stored in `.form` files.
+You can find out how to build Camunda Forms in the [Camunda Modeler documentation]({{< ref "/content/modeler/forms.md" >}}) or refer to the [Camunda Forms Reference]({{< ref "/content/reference/forms/camunda-forms/_index.md" >}}) to explore all configuration options for form elements.

 Process variables are mapped to form fields where the fields key matches the variable name.